MOHAMEDAHSAN/Experiment-4/README.md

+### Name : S Mohamed Ahsan
+### Reg No : 212223240089
-# Experiment-4
+# Experiment-4 ARMSTRONG NUMBER
-## ARMSTRONG NUMBER
+## Aim:
-# Aim: Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a python program to check the number is Armstrong number or not and inspect for failures.

-# Algorithm
+## Algorithm
 1. Start the program.
 2. Read an integer input number.
 3. Initialize the variables current_digit, sum = 0, and num = number.